Berlin was once home to one of the biggest and largely integrated Jewish communities in Germany.

 "Third Reich Berlin" walking tour.
 Learn about Hitler's rise and subsequent consolidation of power, and the terrible impact of the Nazi reign of terror.
 You will see some of the city's most influential sites, including the Brandenburg Gate, Reichstag Building, Memorial to the Murdered Jews of Europe and much more!

 Free time at Berlin's most popular inner-city park, the Tiergarten!
 Why not also take a trip up Berlin's Siegessäule (Victory Column) to see the park from another angle?

-Visit to the Otto Wiedt Museum to learn about the various life stories of this inspiring man's efforts to protect the Jewish workers in his factory.
+Visit to the Otto Weidt Museum to learn about the story of this inspiring man's efforts to protect the Jewish workers in his factory.

 Visit The House of Wannsee Conference - perhaps one of the most chilling excursions in Europe, a trip here will allow you to see the site at which the Nazis came up with "The Final Solution".

 If you'd like to make any changes to this Berlin Holocaust sample itinerary, click on Request a Quote and let us know.